nk-/ph_tailwindcss/README.md

 ### Ph* TailwindCSS Drupal 10 theme.
 See it in action here: https://ph-playground.store
-A front page there is actual documentation for it.
+A front page there is the actual documentation for it.

 #### Wanna try?
 On the existing Drupal site?
 - Note, this is rather a _proof-of-concept_ and originally not intended for a general usage, as contributed Drupal theme.
 However, it may serve as a starter kit or ideas and solutions source.